List of Florida Panthers award winners: Hockey Hall of Fame

 The following is a list of Florida Panthers who have been enshrined in the Hockey Hall of Fame.

+Foster Hewitt Memorial Award

+One member of the Panthers organization has been honored with the Foster Hewitt Memorial Award.
+The award is presented by the Hockey Hall of Fame to members of the radio and television industry who make outstanding contributions to their profession and the game of ice hockey during their broadcasting career.

 United States Hockey Hall of Fame

 Retired numbers

 The Florida Panthers have retired three of their jersey numbers.
 The number 93 was retired for Bill Torrey, who was President of the team from 1993 through 2001, and the number 37 was retired for Wayne Huizenga, who was owner of the team from 1993 through 2001.
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Panthers during his 20-year NHL career and no Panthers player had ever worn the number 99 prior to its retirement.